Walla Walla University—Billings

 Research/Interests

-Amanda is currently researching the influence of social media and technology on adolescent development.
+Amanda’s current research is focused around rural mental health practice.
+She also has interest in the influence of social media and technology on adolescent development.

 Hobbies